tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: probably the easiest fix is to create a re-usable unreachable_room to the south
 		- TBD: make validate() random error dict local? (post move of 'try')
 	- TBD: validate() testing
-		- DONE: sort out validate() error when already wearing crown...
-			- DONE: ideally should be "You're already wearing"... not "not in your hand"
 		- TBD: validate should resolve get sword while in chair error
 		- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
 	- TBD: validate() doc_strings